Dot gov

 Getting Summer EBT

-If your family is approved for one or more of these programs by August 29, 2024, you will get Summer EBT.
-You can learn more about other state benefit programs by calling 211, visiting the ACCESS website, or by contacting your local or tribal agency.
+If your family is approved for one or more of these programs by August 29, 2024, your child may also be eligible to get Summer EBT in 2024.
+You can learn more about these and other state benefit programs by calling 211, visiting the ACCESS website, or by contacting your local or tribal agency.

 Income eligibility guidelines for July 1, 2023, to June 30, 2024